Epic / MyChart data is imported only after user authorization. See integration overview

 How MedLocker handles Epic / MyChart data.

-Imported after consent Epic data is imported only after the user completes the MyChart authorization flow
+Imported after consent Epic data enters MedLocker only after the MyChart authorization flow.

-Stored in MedLocker Imported records become part of the MedLocker longitudinal record
+Stored in MedLocker Imported records become part of the user’s longitudinal record.

 Imported categories